ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/deployment.md

 You're now ready to run a few standard Laravel deployment commands (most of which you can find in the [Laravel docs](https://laravel.com/docs/11.x/deployment)).

-Begin by installing your app's PHP dependencies:
+Begin by installing your app's PHP dependencies using Composer:

 ```bash
 # Change into the intial release directory